CIP-0102

 500 Royalty Datum Standard

-The following defines the 500 Royalty NFT standard with the registered asset_name_label prefix value
+The following defines the 500 Royalty NFT standard with the registered asset_name_label prefix value, and an optional integer postfix.
+This postfix is included to allow for multiple Royalty NFTs, specifying multiple royalty policies.

 Class